Is intermittent fasting healthy

 1. Time-Restricted or 16:8

-The 16/8 approach, which involves eating just within an eight-hour window and skipping breakfast, is used by the majority of people who try intermittent fasting.
+The 16/8 approach, which involves eating within an eight-hour window and skipping breakfast, is used by most people who try intermittent fasting.

 For example, many people who follow the 16/8 method will only eat between 12 and 7 p.m. and then restart at 11 a.m. the next day.